icl-utk-edu/plasma/README.md

 for solving linear systems of equations, least squares problems, eigenvalue problems, and singular value problems.

-PLASMA is in the process of porting form [QUARK](http://icl.cs.utk.edu/quark/) to [OpenMP](http://openmp.org/wp/).
+PLASMA is in the process of porting from [QUARK](http://icl.cs.utk.edu/quark/) to [OpenMP](http://openmp.org/wp/).
 At the same time, it is moving from its ICL SVN repository to this Bitbucket Mercurial repository.